Estimated reading time: 3 minutes

 Apricots are fussy, but they’re also tough and you should definitely persevere with your apricot trees.

-This is particularly true because they are one of those fruits that suffer most from modern picking and storage techniques, making it hard to find that “home-grown” deliciousness when you buy them off the shelf.
-If you’re keen to go pro with your apricot tree check out this short course devoted to all things apricot-y.
+This is particularly true because they are one of those fruits that suffer most from modern picking and storage techniques.

 Related Articles